 1. Make Easter Island your priority

 Due to its geographically remote location, travelers don’t just ‘wander’ into Easter Island.
 You need have to have the desire to visit, and specifically to arrange your way here.

 I don’t have to convince you that it is worth your time and effort to do it – just remember, it’s a long haul!

 My Easter Island trip was a major priority for me.
-I made up my mind that the Rapa Nui Marathon would be my South American marathon – read my blog post here.
-I stayed for eight days, and wished I could stay longer.
+I made up my mind that the Rapa Nui Marathon would be my South American marathon – read my blog post about the Easter Island Marathon.

+The only (normal) way to get to Easter Island is by flying.
+And, flights to Easter Island are very limited.
 In fact, at the time of writing this, there are only two routes.

 A flight from the closest part of mainland Chile takes about 5.5 hours.
 That’s a daily flight.
 The other, a weekly flight, is about 6 hours from Tahiti.
 Those are your choices!

 As soon as you decide to go, book your flights ASAP.
 The price will hike up the closer you get to your travel dates, and they almost always to sell every single seat on these flights, no matter what time of the year.

 In general though, expect to pay between $600-1,000 USD for a round trip ticket from Santiago.